 Note-taking sometimes is described as "necessary evil" because on one hand, interpreters can hardly rely on their memory only, on the other hand, note-taking if improperly used could distract interpreters' attention, so practice is essential.
-Survey results show that only 7% of the students say they "nearly always" practice taking notes, 37% "often", however 47% "seldom" and 9% "hardly ever" have the habit of practising taking notes.
-That means more than half of the students do not attach much importance to note-taking practice.
+Survey results show that only means more than half of the students do not attach much importance to note-taking practice.
 Although the frequency of practicing varies according to interpreters' expertise, the best note-taking is the one the interpreter develops by himself or herself through disciplined and regular practice.